RENJITHVS/Car-Price-Prediction-using-Linear-Regression/Readme.md

 ### Result:

-* The model shows the accuracy R2 score of 0.85%
+* The Linear model shows the accuracy R2 score of 0.85

 * Save the model using pickle Serializers.